 The land area measures approximately 6 hectares and will consist of several buildings for the DC converter and DC interconnectors, 4 AC substations as well as some small warehousing facilities.
-The wind-farms will be connected to the AC substations, which consist out of 1 module and a set of transformers (and shunts for the 1050MW substations).
+The windfarms will be connected to the AC substations, which consist out of 1 module and a set of transformers (and shunts for the 1050MW substations).

 A module is a steel building which houses the main electrical infrastructure, that will be fabricated and assembled onshore (similar to an offshore topside but without transformers).
 The modules will be supported by means of an open concrete cellar, which allows the routing of cables.
 One of the modules will be equipped with a helideck.
+The helideck will be available at the same time than the first module for the 700MW connection will be available.